Bone Marrow Transplants

 Once cleared to go home, the dog will need time to rest and fully recover.
 At CTAC, we send a very detailed recheck schedule to the referring veterinarian outlining the appointment schedule to ensure a continued safe recovery in the ensuing weeks.

-Is a hematopoietic stem cell transplant right for your dog?
+Is a bone marrow transplant right for your dog?

-While SCT carries some risks and requires a commitment from both owners and veterinary professionals, it remains one of the most promising treatments in the fight against blood cancers in dogs.
-SCT has seen increasing success rates over many decades.
+While BMT carries some risks and requires a commitment from both owners and veterinary professionals, it remains one of the most promising treatments in the fight against blood cancers in dogs.
+BMT has seen increasing success rates over many decades.
 In fact, dogs have been the model for developing these treatments in humans for many years before it was available for client-owned pets.

 Success depends on factors like the dog's overall health, the type of cancer, the effectiveness of prior treatments, and the ability to find a donor.
 If you or your veterinarian has any questions about BMT, please contact us.